sambhavsaxena/flexmail/README.md

 * **Unlimited fetch requests:** There's no limit to number of fetch requests, and each request responds with the same reaction time being `<50ms`.
 * **Clean UI:** Visit the web app once, you're gonna love it <3.
 * **Attachments:** With this release, users will be able to download attachments on the mails received.
-* **Longer disposable period:** Most temp mail generators provide random difficult email addresses to remember, and have a limit of 10 minutes, we here provide an upper time limit of `45 minutes`.
+* **Longer disposable period:** Most temp mail generators provide random email addresses difficult to remember, and have a limit of 10 minutes, we here provide an upper time limit of `60 minutes`.

 ## Installation